CallmeMehdi/github-repositories/README.md

 # GitHub Repositories searcher

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is deployed at [https://github-repositories-navy.vercel.app/](https://github-repositories-navy.vercel.app/).

 ## Short description about the project